-Elucidation: To say that spatiotemporal region r projects_onto spatial region s at t is to say that s serves as the spatial extent of r at t.
-[081-001]
+a(projects_onto)[Elucidation: To say that spatiotemporal region r projects_onto spatial region s at t is to say that s serves as the spatial extent of r at t.
+[081-001]]

 Every spatiotempoeral region projects onto some time region, and at every time instant within its extent onto some spatial region (all of this relative to some frame).